Rahul is a video game addict who can't get enough of Battle Royales. You can find him skulking around in PUBG or Fornite.

 - Minecraft: Hunger Games

-Activision-Blizzard did a massive number on the gaming industry with this one.
-Back when they introduced the game in early 2018 and stated that this game will be shipping with no campaign mode, this turned several people away from the franchise for good (myself included).
+Activision-Blizzard made a massive impact on the gaming industry with this one.
+Back in early 2018, this game was released with no Campaign mode, which turned several people away from the franchise for good (myself included).

-The staple package of zombies and multiplayer along with the traditional Campaign mode was the norm, albeit the recent iterations being sub-par, people were already seemingly uninterested in the latest and greatest offering from Activision.
-And the BR mode announcement seemed to drive a nail straight into sales figure predictions, or so it would seem.
+The staple package of zombies, multiplayer, and the traditional Campaign mode was the norm, and the lack of a BR mode seemed to drive a nail straight into sales figure predictions, or so it would seem.
 Though some games in the series are sub-par, at least they had a little bit of everything.

-Blackout was a surprising hit, with major streamers like former CS: GO pro Shroud and Dr.DisRespect picking the game up over PUBG (yes, that happened).
-This was accredited to a mixture of quality features that made the game so fun, it eventually became a mainstay for people who disliked the cold shoulder of Bluehole and PUBG.
+Blackout was a surprising hit, with major streamers like former CS: GO pros, Shroud and DrDisRespect, picking the game over PUBG (yes, that happened).
+This was accredited to a mixture of quality features that made the game so fun, and it eventually became a mainstay for people who disliked the cold shoulder of Bluehole and PUBG.

 The game doesn’t just have the BR mode.
 There are also those traditional game modes we all know and (used to) love, too.

 Have you ever heard of RoE?
-It doesn’t cost you an arm and a leg to buy.
-What makes this game unique is that RoE handles Battle Royale differently, very differently.
-For starters, you can select your spawn point and know where others are dropping to even out that playing field and eliminate the most challenging aspects of BR games- map rotations.
-This eliminates the try-hard factor and makes it much easier to pick the game up to sink some hours in.
+If not, it won't cost you an arm and a leg to buy.
+What makes this game unique is that RoE tackles Battle Royale differently, very differently.
+For starters, you can select your spawn point and know where others are dropping to even out that playing field, and eliminate the most challenging aspects of BR games—map rotations.
+This makes it much easier to pick the game up to sink some hours in.

 I can go on about the mobility aspect and how the game has classes that spawn with their own set of weapons and gear, but I’ll let you, the player, dive into this game and see everything for yourself.

-Oh, this game!
-This game just puts a huge smile on my face every time I think about it!
+This game puts a huge smile on my face every time I think about it!
 Contrary to popular belief, Totally Accurate Battlegrounds is not a parody of PUBG.
-TABG was a planned sequel to the niche yet successful predecessor aptly named “Totally Accurate Battle Simulator”, as it was aimed to mock the seriousness and tension surrounding the Battle Royale genre.
+TABG was a planned sequel to the niche yet successful predecessor, aptly named “Totally Accurate Battle Simulator," as it was aimed to mock the seriousness and tension surrounding the Battle Royale genre.

 It’s about enough build-up to address the elephant in the room, right?
 Yes, I do think so.

-Fortnite is undoubtedly one of the most popular games on the planet as of now, surpassing over US$ 1bn in revenue for Epic Games- the creators of this massive phenomenon.
+Fortnite is undoubtedly one of the most popular games on the planet as of now, surpassing over one billion USD in revenue for Epic Games, the creators of this massive phenomenon.
 So why is this on the list?
 (I’d like you to refer back to the rant at this point for a more fleshed-out argument) This is a good game and has a steep learning curve.
-This game is the spitting representation of what a Battle Royale game should be - taking its mechanics and making sure that the game stays fresh despite the limitations of the genre.
+This game is a great representation of what a Battle Royale game should be—taking the most important mechanics and making sure that the game stays fresh, despite the limitations of the genre.
 Give it a shot and don’t forget to have fun with it.
 This game is one of the most intuitive takes on Battle Royale yet.

-Speaking of parodies, let’s keep the ball rolling and guns blazing, shall we?
-This here is a title published by the makers of a popular MMO shooter “enlisted” as a playable April Fools’ joke.
-(No, this is not a joke) And to the amusement of players and devs alike, the reception was extremely positive.
+Speaking of parodies, this here is a title published by the makers of a popular MMO shooter “enlisted” as a playable April Fools’ joke.
+To the amusement of players and devs alike, the reception was extremely positive.

 Soon enough the devs teamed up with Gaijin Softworks to publish this as an early access standalone joke; I mean, the game.
 Inspired by elements such as the hilarious frying pan from PUBG, Cuisine chose to build upon this concept.
-Featuring guns, vehicles, and locations from the WWII era; the combatants in this game wear armor, or rather utensils to protect their shins from being filleted by a high-speed bullet. (cue “where is the lamb sauce?” meme here)
+Featuring guns, vehicles, and locations from the WWII era; the combatants in this game wear armor, or rather utensils to protect their shins from being filleted by a high-speed bullet.
+(Cue “where is the lamb sauce?” meme.)

 All in all, if you’re in for some serious comedy.
 This deserves a go.
 Everyone loves some form of goofy comedy, right?

-The reason it did not make the cut is the state of the game as of now.
-Almost 92% (or even more) of the player base has abandoned the game altogether due to the lack of communication from the devs and some bad choices they’ve made during the lifetime of this game.
+The reason that this game doesn't rank better is that almost 92% (or even more) of the player base has abandoned the game altogether due to the lack of communication from the devs and some bad choices they’ve made.
 It was an awesome game at the time and the remnants of it still exist on Steam (for free, too), if you’re feeling froggy and want to give this a shot.

 7. Islands of Nyne